 The study supported, Randolph said, the hypothesis he had proffered in a 2009 paper that a long history of repetitive head trauma in contact sports might eventually result in a diminished cerebral reserve, leading to an earlier expression of common, age-related neurodegenerative diseases such as AD and Parkinson's (PD), but that the ways in which such diminished cerebral reserve would be expressed (e.g. MCI, AD, PD) would not be expected to differ from individuals with those diseases who lacked such a history of head trauma.

-The Randolph study has been heavily criticized as flawed by those who have identified CTE is a distinct condition.
+The Randolph study was heavily criticized as flawed by those who viewed CTE as a distinct condition.
 Chris Nowinski, co-director of the Center for the Study of Traumatic Encephalopathy at the Boston University School of Medicine (CSTE), told PopSci.com that it was "preposterous" for Randolph to conclude that CTE might not be its own disease because retired football players had impairments similar to those of other patients with mild cognitive impairment.

 While the study was reported by some in the scientific and medical media[34,35,36] at the time it was published, it did not gain a foothold in the mass media and soon faded from view.

 It has since been proved to be an outlier.